dmitrygunyashov/cryptopay-api/README.md

 ## Invoices

 Invoices are requests for payment.
-They can be expressed either in EUR or GBP.
+They can be expressed either in BTC, GBP, EUR or USD.
 They all get a unique Bitcoin payment address assigned and a Bitcoin amount calculated from the requested currency amount.

 Payment can be made by sending the `btc_price` amount of Bitcoins to the `btc_address` address.
 The invoice payment will trigger a `POST`to the `callback_url`.

 ### Create an invoice (A)

-This call creates an invoice
+This call creates an invoice.

 **Request path :** `/api/v1/invoices`